cedric-cnam/scoresim/papers/frequent-patterns.md

   2. we report the *n* patterns *P* with the maximal (resp. minimal)  number of occurrences.

 - `NT` According to occurencies, *n* corresponds to the total number of *matchs* in the corpus or the total number of *strings/voices that contains a match* in the corpus? (*i.e.,* tf vs idf).
 It should have an impact on the output if we considere the number of matchs within a voice/opus/opera/corpus/corpora.
 Those different dimensions can be also an other aspect of the validation (relevance when taking into account voices, opus, etc.)
+- `RFS` While it may be important to report / normalize the frequencies, I guess we may first work without normalization: a first pattern mining search will help us grasp the content in the scores and how we may retrieve it, the *absolute values* should not be used *as is*.
 - `NT` It levels up the question of the weight of matching patterns within a single string/voice.
 What do we do if there are 3 exact match within a voice compared to another voice that contains only 2?
+- `RFS` Again, not sure if this pattern mining should lead to "ranking" scores.
+I see the ranking as a second step.

 ## Frequent patterns algorithms